Felpszadaa/Felpszadaa/README.md

 ### Hello!

-- 💼 Trabalhando com front-end
+- 💼 Working with front-end
-- 📚 Estudando JAVASCRIPT e PYTHON
+- 📚Studying JAVASCRIPT and PYTHON

 <div>
   <a href="https://github.com/felpszadaa">